DriversΒΆ

 Drivers follow a client/server model similar to the client and exporter.
 The exporter instance runs the Driver itself to interact with the hardware.
 Clients use a DriverClient class to interact with the driver through the contract defined in the DriverInterface.

-When a client connects to the exporter and requests a lease, a session is created for each set of tests to execute.
+When a client requests a lease and connects to the exporter, a session is created for all the tests the client has to execute.
 Within the session, the specified Driver subclass is instantiated for each of the configured interfaces defined in the exporter configuration.
 These driver instances live throughout the duration of the session and can run setup/teardown logic and keep state internally for that session.

 On the client side, a DriverClient subclass is instantiated for each interface that is exported by the exporter.
 The DriverClient is used to interact with each Driver through the defined DriverInterface for each driver.
 As the client may not be on the same machine as the exporter, the DriverClient classes are loaded dynamically if they are specified in the list of allowed packages.